-Mitt Romney sparred with Rudy Giuliani over illegal immigration during the CNN/YouTube debate last week.
+Mitt Romney sparred with Rudy Giuliani over illegal immigration during last week's CNN/YouTube debate.

-"I am disappointed that our relationship must end on this note," Romney wrote in a letter to the company that was released by his campaign.
+"I am disappointed that our relationship must end on this note," Romney wrote in a letter to the firm that his campaign released.

 "But we simply cannot tolerate your inability to ensure that your employees are legally permitted to work in the United States."

-With the former Massachusetts governor locked in a tight race for the top spot in the GOP's upcoming Iowa caucuses, the company -- which Romney said he gave a "second chance" after similar concerns arose last year -- had become an easy target for his political opponents.
+With Romney locked in a tight race in the GOP's upcoming Iowa caucuses, the company -- which the candidate said he gave a "second chance" after similar concerns arose last year -- had become an easy target for his political opponents.

-Romney said he met with the owner of the Community Lawn Service last year and agreed to keep using it after the owner guaranteed him he would only hire legal workers.
+Romney said he met with the owner of Community Lawn Service last year and agreed to keep using it after the landscaper guaranteed him he would only hire legal workers.

 During a CNN/YouTube debate last week, former New York Mayor Rudy Giuliani attacked Romney for living in a "sanctuary mansion" where illegal immigrants were allowed to work.
 Watch the Giuliani-Romney exchange »

-Romney clarified that it was the company, not him, that hired the workers and called it "offensive" to suggest he should have checked their immigration status.
+Romney said the company, not him, hired the workers and called it "offensive" to suggest he should have checked the employees' immigration status.

 "Are you suggesting ... that if you have a company that you hired to provide a service that you are now responsible for going out and checking the employees of that company, particularly those that might look different or don't have an accent like yours?"
 Romney said during the debate.
 "I don't think that's American."

-On Tuesday, the Giuliani campaign said "the Romney statement speaks for itself" and offered no further comment.
+Giuliani's campaign said Tuesday that "the Romney statement speaks for itself" and offered no further comment.
 E-mail to a friend